sam-greenwood/taco_vis/README.md

 `FLOW.plot_contours(self, animate=False, save=False, time_idx=0)`

-A filled contour plot is produced of the data, which does not strictly need to be axisymmetric. at each time interval.
-The colour scale is automatically scaled to the values within the data and to be symmetric about a value of 0.
+A filled contour plot of the data is produces, which does not strictly need to be axisymmetric and hence the data array may be 3D (radius, theta, time).

 <p align="center">
   <img src="paper/images/example_contour.png" width="450" />